sally-orig/FinalProject-Users/README.md

 ## 🚀 Features

-- Retrieve all users
+- Retrieve all users (Supports pagination and status filters)
 - Retrieve user by ID
-- Supports pagination and status filters
+- Register new user
+- Generate token after successful user log in
+- Verify token
 - Uses SQLite with Alembic for migrations
 - Dockerized for easy deployment